nickblink/Syndromic_Surveillance_Training_Course/README.md

-# Syndromic Surveillance in R
+# Syndromic Surveillance and Data Analysis in R

 This is a week-long course that consists of lectures and labs.
 The goal is to introduce attendees to concepts in syndromic surveillance time series modeling, with a particular focus on using R. The contents available here include lecture slides and materials for the lab sessions.